-- As shale gas extraction has increased, the production of propane from crude oil refinement has dropped dramatically.
+- Firstly, as shale gas extraction has increased, the production of propane from crude oil refinement has dropped dramatically.
 In 2011, 69 percent of the total U.S. supply of propane came from natural gas liquids produced in the U.S. and Canada.

-- Strong growth in supply is expected to come from the Marcellus shale play in the northeastern U.S. Industry observers estimate the Marcellus shale alone can supply more than two billion gallons per year.
+- Secondly, strong growth in supply is expected to come from the Marcellus shale play in the northeastern U.S. Industry observers estimate the Marcellus shale alone can supply more than two billion gallons per year.

-- Because of the drastic increase in U.S. sources, the U.S. produces more than enough to meet current demand and became a net exporter of propane in 2011.
+- Lastly, because of the drastic increase in U.S. sources, the U.S. produces more than enough to meet current demand and became a net exporter of propane in 2011.

-Propane is an approved clean fuel listed in the 1990 Clean Air Act.
-Substituting propane for other fuels such as gasoline and fuel oil is an economical and viable step toward cleaner air.
-Using propane reduces the greenhouse gas carbon dioxide and air pollutants like carbon monoxide and nitrogen oxide.
+Propane is an approved clean fuel listed in the 1990 Clean Air Act, and substituting it for other fuels such as gasoline and fuel oil is an economical and viable step toward cleaner air.
+This also reduces the greenhouse gas carbon dioxide and air pollutants like carbon monoxide and nitrogen oxide.

 America produces more than enough propane to meet demand.
-In fact, the U.S. is propane’s leading producer.
-Propane is an abundant “bridge fuel,” making it a clean-burning alternative to gasoline and diesel that can address energy challenges while long-term renewable technologies are developed.
+In fact, the U.S. is its leading producer.
+Further, it is an abundant “bridge fuel,” making it a clean-burning alternative to gasoline and diesel that can address energy challenges while long-term renewable technologies are developed.

 Despite sharp declines in oil prices, domestic propane production is expected to continue to grow rapidly, keeping downward pressure on average propane prices relative to oil prices.